 These buildings were built in 1964 and 1921, respectively, renovated in 2001, and comprise a total of 506 units which include studio and one- and two-bedroom apartments as well as retail space and parking.
-The buildings are both full-service luxury rentals which include building finishes such as ceilings as high as 11 feet, stainless steel appliances and granite countertops, and amenities such as a doorman, elevators, landscaped roof deck, rooftop basketball court, tenant lounge, game room, toddlers' play room, in-house valet service and screening room.
+The buildings are both full-service luxury rentals which include building finishes such as ceilings as high as 11 feet, stainless steel appliances and granite countertops, and amenities such as a doorman, elevators, landscaped roof deck, rooftop basketball court, tenant lounge, game room, toddlers' playroom, in-house valet service and screening room.
 50 Murray Street includes 390 units and 396,528 square feet and 53 Park Place includes 116 units and 86,288 square feet.

-The properties also feature approximately 77,400 square feet of retail space, comprising approximately 53,000 square feet of street-level and mezzanine-level retail space, and an externally-managed garage.
-Tenants include Equinox (a premium fitness club), Starbucks and Apple Bank.
-The weighted average remaining lease duration of the retail tenants at December 31, 2020, is approximately five years (this does not include a twenty-year lease with 7-Eleven for which rent payments will begin in 2022).
+The properties also feature approximately 77,400 square feet of retail space, comprising approximately 53,000 square feet of street-level and mezzanine-level retail space, and an externally managed garage.
+Tenants include Equinox (a premium fitness club), Starbucks, 7 Eleven and Apple Bank.
+The weighted average remaining lease duration of the retail tenants at December 31, 2021, is approximately five years.